User management

 Unlink helpdesk tickets

-Allow user to unlink alarm from external helpdesk system Integration with external HelpDesk.
+Allow user to unlink alarms from external helpdesk system Integration with external HelpDesk.

 View all alarm categories